P.O. BOX 1022

 TAKE A LOOK AT HOW WE GET WORK DONE

-A Habitat home is the result of hundreds of hands assembling thousands of components, just to assure that the lights come on, the water runs and the roof doesn’t leak.
+A Habitat home is the result of many hands assembling thousands of components, just to assure that the lights come on, the water runs and the roof doesn’t leak.
 Many of these parts are donated by local residents and builders, others are purchased at discounts from local businesses, and still others are provided by Habitat International through grants and partnerships.
 Our building lots are leased to us by the Town of Nantucket and restricted to use only for affordable housing.

 But the most important resources in the program are the volunteers – those hundreds of hands working thousands of hours to fulfill a dream for someone they may not even know, at least at first.
 Each contributes according to their own talents.